ohbrime/qbcore-fivem-appearance/README.md

 ## Setup
 ```
-- Remove brime- frome brime-fivem-appearance or it will not work.
+- Remove brime- from brime-fivem-appearance or it will not work.
 - Rename QBCore to your Core Name.
 - Run the Appearance.sql
 ```